Aish2303/TestVagrantCode/README.md

 2. Test that validates that team has atleast 1 wicket keeper

 Files in project:
-Json file is in src/test/java/resource which has test data to validate number of foreign players and wicket keepers Dependencies required for json files are present in pom
+Json file is in src/test/java/resource which has test data to validate number of foreign players and wicket keepers.
+Dependencies required for json files are present in pom

 Pre conditions: